Ohio State vs. Utah Rose Bowl NCAA Football Odds, Plays and Insights | January 1, 2022

 - So far this season, 30% of Utah's games (3/10) have had more combined points than Saturday's over/under of 66.

-- Saturday's over/under is 15 points lower than the two team's combined 81 points per game average.
+- Saturday's total is 15 points lower than the two team's combined 81 points per game average.

-- This contest's total is 24.5 points greater than the 41.5 these two squads combine to allow per game this season.
+- The 41.5 combined points per game that these two squads have allowed this season are 24.5 fewer than the 66 over/under in this contest.

-- Buckeyes games have an average total of 64.4 points this season, 1.6 fewer than Saturday's over/under.
+- The average total in Buckeyes games this season is 64.4, 1.6 points fewer than Saturday's over/under of 66 .

-- The 52.4 PPG average total in Utes games this season is 13.6 points fewer than this game's over/under.
+- The 66 over/under in this game is 13.6 points above the 52.4 average total in Utes games this season.

 Ohio State Stats and Trends